ACCESS Family Care Recruitment Area Description

-ACCESS Family Care is a community health center operating three medical clinics and two dental clinics serving the people of the southwest region of Missouri.
+ACCESS Family Care is a community health center operating five medical clinics and three dental clinics serving the people of the southwest region of Missouri.
 ACCESS Family Care is committed to improving the health of the medically underserved of greater southwest Missouri through direct services and collaborative efforts.
 That is our mission; consider joining us to help fulfill that mission.

 Southwest Missouri is a great place to live with lots to see and do. http://www.visitmo.com/missouri-maps has the following description of Missouri:

 America 's live-entertainment capital, crystal-blue lakes surrounded by forested hills, and attractions based on colorful native lifestyles represent just a fraction of what awaits travelers in Missouri’s Southwest Region.

 Near the region's center is Branson, offering nonstop family fun highlighted by more than 100 music and variety shows.
 A wide variety of musical styles offers something for all tastes, including country, jazz, bluegrass, gospel, classical and many more.
 You’ll also find first-rate entertainment featuring magic, comedy, acrobatics and stunning special effects.